 But, hey, Prof. Ayers is, in fact, an unrepentant terrorist.
 As for “lunatic leftist,” why, if this phrase does not apply to Ayers, it applies to no one.

 The armed left-wing movements of those years claimed to be the champions of black advancement, and yet made a point of destroying the actual black people who were advancing.

 For today’s piece, Brown assigned the interview with Ayers to one Marlow Stern, who clearly knows nothing about Ayers, and hence allows him to get away with a complete whitewash of his actual record.

 Ms. Stern: the Weatherman was created with a formal “Declaration of War” against “Amerikkka.”
 Their goal was to start a race war in the United States, which is why, in her famous speech, Dohrn made a hero of Charles Manson.

 They meant to destroy SDS and to transform it into the basis for a domestic guerilla army, which would “make the Revolution,” as they used to say.
 They incited the left to engage in this war.

 The naïve Marlow Stern allows Ayers to paint his movement in terms other than the ones which they themselves claimed it stood for in the ’60s and ’70s.

-Contrary to what Ayers argues now, and which Redford believes, they were not part of the anti-war movement.
-They sought Revolution at home, and victory to the Vietcong and all revolutionary movements abroad.
+Contrary to what Ayers argues now, and what Redford believes, they were not part of the anti-war movement.
+They sought Revolution at home, and victory for the Vietcong and all revolutionary movements abroad.